A dichotomy theorem for $\Gamma$-switchable $H$-colouring on $m$-edge coloured graphs: Group Abelianization

+Let $m'$ be the number of distinct blocks in $D$.
+In the sequel we will regard these as edge colours.

-Given a $m$-edge coloured graph $G$, we define the \emph{Abelianization of $G$ with respect to $\Gamma$}, denoted $G^{\Gamma}$, to be the $m'$-edge coloured graph obtained from $G$ by replacing each edge of colour $i$ with an edge of colour $\Delta(i)$.
+Given an $m$-edge-coloured graph $G$, we define the \emph{Abelianization of $G$ with respect to $\Gamma$}, denoted $G^{\Gamma}$, to be the $m'$-edge coloured graph obtained from $G$ by replacing each edge of colour $i$ with an edge of colour $\Delta(i)$.

 The quotient group $\Gamma/{[\Gamma,\Gamma]}$ acts transitively on the set of $m'$ colours.
 It may not be a $m'$-switching group because it may have several permutations that act identically on the block system.
 To see this, consider $\Gamma = S_m$.
 Then $[\Gamma,\Gamma] = A_m$ and $\Gamma/{[\Gamma,\Gamma]} = S_2$.
-But in this case $m' = 1$ (since $A_m$ acts transitively), hence the quotient group is not a $m'$-switching group as it isn't a subgroup of $S_{m'}$.
+But in this case $m' = 1$ (since $A_m$ acts transitively), hence the quotient group is not a $m'$-switching group as it is not a subgroup of $S_{m'}$.
 However, both elements of the quotient group act identically on the block system.

 Let $\Gamma^{ab}$ be the subgroup of $S_{m'}$ which is isomorphic to the subgroup of $\Gamma/{[\Gamma,\Gamma]}$ arising from defining two elements of $\Gamma/{[\Gamma,\Gamma]}$ to be equivalent if they act identically on the block system $D$.
 Then $\Gamma^{ab}$ is a $m'$-switching group.
 Since $\Gamma/{[\Gamma,\Gamma]}$ is Abelian, so is $\Gamma^{ab}$.
 We call $\Gamma^{ab}$ the \emph{Abelianization of} $\Gamma$.